DevOpsAutomationLabs/ELM_Velocity/docs/enablement/index.md

 Phases contain stages that define process flow within a phase.
 A development phase that integrates a source control tool might contain an In Progress stage followed by In Review and Merged stages.
 When you customize a value stream, you define the phases and stages and their order.

 Stages are containers for dots.
 Dots represent units of work from DevOps Velocity or tools that are integrated into the value stream.
-Git commits or Jira issues, to take just two, are represented by individual dots.
+Git commits or EWM work items, to take just two, are represented by individual dots.
 Work items, such as commits and builds, can be combined into individual dots.
 A dot's position in the value stream conveys important information about the object.
 Dots in a stage named Merged might represent items merged into Git repositories.
 An item's shape and color convey information about the item's type and status.
 A dot outlined in red, for example, might mean the item is past schedule.
 When dots change state, they move to new stages in near-real time.
 Finally, when you click on a dot, the displayed card provides information about the work items, including their history, and provides links to associated tools.

 For this purposes of this enablement exercise, a very simple approach was followed in archtitecting the value stream.
 The phases and stages were mapped to the artifact workflows defined in EWM showing only the current state of the user stories, defects, and tasks.